secretstartups/handbook/infrastructure/change-management/index.html.md

 **Examples of Criticality 1:**

 1. Any changes to Postgres hosts that affect DB functionality (e.g. quantity of nodes, changes to backup strategy, changes to replication strategy, configuration changes, etc.).
-1. Architectural changes to Infra as code (IaC).
+1. Major architectural changes to Infra as code (IaC).
-1. IaC changes to pets - Postgres, Redis, and other Single Points of Failure.
+1. Major IaC changes to pets - Postgres, Redis, and other Single Points of Failure.
 1. Changes of major vendor or service provider (e.g. CDN, transactional mail provider, DNS, etc.).
 1. Major version upgrades (**major** definition following www.semver.org) of tooling (e.g HAProxy, AlertManager, Chef, etc.).
 1. Creating and deploying a custom build generated by ourselves is generally not recommended.
 There are use cases where it could be necessary due to a security or stability patch, to apply before it is part of the official upstream release.
 It is only allowed through Criticality 1 guidelines.
-1. Architectural or tooling changes to alerting infrastructure.
+1. Major architectural or tooling changes to alerting infrastructure.

 #### Approval

-1. Add a Due Date to the issue and to the [GitLab Production](https://calendar.google.com/calendar/embed?src=gitlab.com_si2ach70eb1j65cnu040m3alq0%40group.calendar.google.com) calendar.
+1. Ensure there is Due Date set on the issue and to the [GitLab Production](https://calendar.google.com/calendar/embed?src=gitlab.com_si2ach70eb1j65cnu040m3alq0%40group.calendar.google.com) calendar.
 1. All the database changes related should have a review by a DBRE.
 In a scenario of an incident, the Ongres team can execute the review.
 1. Have the change approved by Infrastructure management at the Sr. Manager level or above.
 1. Identify the Engineer On-Call (EOC) scheduled for the time of the change and review the plan with them.
-1. Announce the start of the plan execution in the `#production` Slack channel and obtain a written approval from the EOC in both the issue and in Slack.
+1. Announce the start of the plan execution in the `#production` Slack channel and obtain a written approval from the EOC in both the issue and in Slack using the `@sre-oncall` alias.
 1. Join The "Situation Room" zoom channel with the EOC and obtain verbal approval to start the plan execution.

 The EOC must be engaged for the entire execution of the change.